 - Track your revenue by each client.

-- Keep track of your expenses, separating out cost of goods sold.
+- Keep track of your expenses, separating out the cost of goods sold.

-- Record transaction timely, this way you have the most accurate data.
+- Record transactions timely, this way you have the most accurate data.

 - Reconcile your bank statements monthly to look for inaccurate transactions

 - Don’t forget to track your mileage.
 (It’s a HUGE tax write-off at the end of the year)

 No. An accountant or CPA (Certified Public Accountant) will complete your end-of-year financial statements and tax reports which get submitted to the IRS.
 Your accountant uses your recorded transactions to complete these reports and statements.
 The more organized your books are, the less prep work your accountant will have to do, and the less money it will cost you.

 I do not have any employees, do I need to do bookkeeping?

 Whether you are a Solopreneur or have 20 employees you need to keep up with your bookkeeping.
 Bookkeeping helps organize your financials for year-end tax reporting.
 More importantly, it allows you to be more informed about how much revenue your cleaning business is bringing in and how much you’re spending on expenses.

 Do I need an accounting degree to do my own bookkeeping?